dagargo/overwitch/README.md

 #1 SMP PREEMPT_RT Debian 5.10.28-1 (2021-04-09)
 ```

+With this configuration I get no JACK xruns with 64 frames buffer (2 periods) and occasional xruns with 32 frames buffer (3 periods) with network enabled and under normal usage conditions.

+Although you can run Overwitch with verbose output this is **not recommended** unless you are debugging the application.

 ## Adding devices

-Hopefully, new devices could be easily added in the `overbridge.c` file.
+Hopefully, Overbridge 2 devices could be easily added in the `overbridge.c` file.
 However, since Overwitch works only with the first found device at the moment, if you have several devices, connect only the one that you want to use for now.

 To define a new device, just add a new struct like this and add the new constant to the array.
 USB PIDs are already defined there.
 Try to use the same names as in the device and capitalize the first letter or use acronyms.